Sequential Hierarchical Learning with Distribution Transformation for Image Super-Resolution: Experiments

-\textbf{Analysis on Combination Substitution.} In PMRN, recursive layer combinations are proposed to substitute convolutional layers with different kernel sizes.
+In SHSR, recursive layer combinations (MCs) are proposed to substitute convolutional layers with different kernel sizes.
 To show the performance of substitution, PSNR/SSIM comparisons are made on five benchmarks with scaling factor $\times4$.
-For ensuring the same receptive field, network without combinations is built with layers holding the kernel sizes as $5\times5$, $7\times7$ and $9\times9$ separately.
+To ensure the same receptive field, network without combinations is built with layers holding the kernel sizes as $5\times5$, $7\times7$ and $9\times9$ separately.
 The results are shown in Table~\ref{tab:abl_3x3}.
 From Table~\ref{tab:abl_3x3}, model built with layer combinations achieves better PSNR/SSIM results on all five testing benchmarks, showing the performance of recursive design.
 Meanwhile, there are around 40.2\% off on parameters and MACs when utilizing recursive combinations.